-VOLTAGE □ 208 Volts □ 220 Volts (non US) □ 240 Volts □ 380 Volts (non US) □ 480 Volts PHASE ☐ 1 Phase ☐ 3 Phase AMP CAPACITY ☐ I have checked the amperage rating of the kiln with the intended voltage and checked (or had an electrician check) to see that I had enough amps available in my building power supply.
-VENTILATION ☐ I have a room fan ☐ I will also be using a kiln vent ☐ I am going to manually vent the kiln but I have adequate room ventilation for this. • FLAMMABILITY ISSUES ☐ I can install the kiln at least 12" away from any wall (18" is preferred).
-36" is required from any combustible walls. ☐ My kiln room floor is non-flammable. ☐ I will use an insulated floor and check temperatures when the kiln is at its highest point ☐ I have a dedicated fire extinguisher or sprinkles system for the kiln room or kiln.
-FLAMMABILITY ISSUES ☐ I can install the kiln at least 12" away from any wall (18" is preferred).
-36" is required from any combustible walls. ☐ My kiln room floor is non-flammable. ☐ I will use an insulated floor and check temperatures when the kiln is at its highest point ☐ I have a dedicated fire extinguisher or sprinkless install.pdf Rev: 4/15/2012 Page 8
+TAGE 208 Volts 220 Volts (non US) 240 Volts 380 Volts (non US) 480 Volts 1 Phase 3 Phase with elect I have checked the amperage rating of the kiln the intended voltage and checked (or had an rician check) to see that I had enough amps table in my building power supply.
+I have a room fan I will also be using a kiln vent I am going to manually vent the kiln but I have uate room ventilation for this. is pre I can install the kiln at least 12" away from any wall (18" eferred).
+36" is required from any combustible walls.
+My kiln room floor is non-flammable.
+I will use an insulated floor and check temperature when the kiln is at its highest point.
+I have a dedicated fire extinguisher or sprinkler tem for the kiln room or kiln. is prediction is prediction is prediction.
+I can install the kiln at least 12" away from any wall (18" eferred).
+36" is required from any combustible walls.
+My kiln room floor is non-flammable.
+I will use an insulated floor and check temperative when the kiln is at its highest point.
+I have a dedicated fire extinguisher or sprinkler.